chiyeon/myn-startpage/README.md

 ## configuration
 myn is simple to configure.

-all editting should be done to the pages.js file, which contains all the customizable variables.
+all editing should be done to the pages.js file, which contains all the customizable variables.

 ### font & colors